 Conclusions and Future directions

-By systematically investigating how changes in priors, sensory uncertainty, and reward affect decision behavior in ASD, the main key outcome of this proposal will be to determine whether and how visual perceptual decision making—for both categorical and metacognitive choices—follows Bayesian principles.
+By systematically investigating how changes in priors, sensory uncertainty, and reward affect decision behavior in ASD, the main key outcome of this proposal will be to determine whether and how visual perceptual decision-making—for both categorical and metacognitive choices—follows Bayesian principles.
 It will also lay the groundwork for the following future directions: 1) The current proposal focuses on clinical populations of adults diagnosed with ASD.
 In the future, it will be important to test whether any alterations in ASD decision behavior revealed here predict autistic traits in the non-clinical population.
-Thus, the next step will be to run an online version of the current study with a large sample size from the non-clinical population and correlate criterion shifts with autistic traits (e.g., AQ).
+Thus, the next step will be to run an online version of the current study with a large sample from a non-clinical population and correlate criterion shifts with autistic traits (e.g., AQ).
 2) Here we explicitly manipulate priors to isolate prior use from prior learning.
-However, in natural settings, humans implicitly learn the environment's statistics.
+However, in natural settings, humans implicitly learn the environmental statistics.
 Thus, the next step will be to test implicit prior learning and updating by running the same experiments without explicit base-rate instructions and training.
 We will then test prior use across trials.
 3) As most decision-making models are based on adult data, we focused on adults with ASD.
 However, ASD is a neurodevelopmental disorder.
 Therefore, a promising direction will be to apply the protocols developed in this proposal to children with ASD.
-This is important whether we show or do not show differences in decision-making between the adult groups.
-If we show a difference, the next step is to test when it emerges during development.
-If we show no difference, it could be due to compensation strategies during adulthood, and differences may be, nonetheless, found during development.
+This is important regardless or not we find differences in decision-making between the adult groups.
+If we do find a difference, the next step is to test when it emerges during development.
+If we find no difference, it could be due to compensation strategies during adulthood, and differences may, nonetheless, be found during development.

 Project timetable